Lakshman-YT/RPG-template/README.md

 - 🔊 Add audio effects for actions and combat
 - 💥 Add visual effects (VFX) for bow and arrow
 - 🐛 Fix crosswalk glitch during movement
+- Jump hitbox not recognised.

 ---